-Manufacturing PMI in Turkey averaged 50.10 points from 2011 until 2020, reaching an all time high of 56.90 points in July of 2020 and a record low of 33.40 points in April of 2020.
+Manufacturing PMI in Turkey averaged 50.35 points from 2011 until 2022, reaching an all time high of 56.90 points in July of 2020 and a record low of 33.40 points in April of 2020.
 This page provides the latest reported value for - Turkey Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Turkey Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on September of 2020. source: Markit Economics
+Turkey Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Manufacturing PMI in Turkey is expected to be 54.70 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in Turkey to stand at 54.00 in 12 months time.
-In the long-term, the Turkey Manufacturing PMI is projected to trend around 52.50 points in 2021 and 53.40 points in 2022, according to our econometric models.
+Manufacturing PMI in Turkey is expected to be 49.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Turkey Manufacturing PMI is projected to trend around 54.60 points in 2023 and 53.40 points in 2024, according to our econometric models.